Tell Me About It! Writing Opinion Essays

 - Distribute copies of the What is an Opinion sheet.

-- Through discussion, have the students help you develop a definition for the word "opinion."
+- Ask the students to help you develop a definition for the word opinion.

 - Have them write down the definition on their practice sheet and complete the second portion on their own.

 - Have students take out paper and pencils.
 Each student will now write a two paragraph essay stating one of his opinions, as well as three reasons why he has that opinion.

 - Distribute the Conclusion worksheets.
 Have students use it to summarize their stated opinions and reasons.

 Explicit Instruction/Teacher modeling(25 minutes)

 - The remaining two worksheets (My Topic and Connectors) will be used for group instruction.

 - Work as a group to understand the parts of an persuasive essay and establish expectations for the final writing assignment.

 - Have students select a topic to write on.